Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

 \subsubsection{Optimal number of cluster}

-In the inference of home and workplace, prior knowledge and hypothesis are there should exist four clusters, including one workplace, one \textit{third place} and two home locations, one for normal-schedule workers and one for non-workers or short-distance commuters.
-To test the validity and stability of the optimal number of cluster, we bootstrap Davies-Bouldin (DB) index for the different number of clusters.
-DB index measures the scatter within the cluster and separation between clusters by the distances between each observation and its most similar ones \cite{DB1979, Kerr2001, Jain1987, McKenna2003}.
+In the inference of home and workplace, prior knowledge and hypothesis are there should exist four clusters, including one workplace, one {the third place} and two home locations, one for day-time workers and one for non-workers or short-distance commuters.

+To test the validity and stability of the optimal number of clusters, we bootstrap the Davies-Bouldin (DB) index for the different number of clusters~\citep{DB1979, Kerr2001}.
+DB index measures the scatter within the cluster and separation between clusters by the distances between each observation and its most similar ones.
 Accordingly, the lower the DB index, the better the cluster configuration.
-We show the results from bootstrapping the DB indexes in Figure \ref{dbindex}.
-The y-axis and x-axis show the DB index and the cluster size respectively.
-Each boxplot corresponds to the distribution of DB index for one cluster size.
-From the figure, we can see that there is an increase in DB index when the cluster number increases from 4 to 5.
-The decrease in DB indexes is small when the number of clusters exceeds 5.
-These observations indicate that the optimum number of cluster is four, which confirms our hypothesis.
+With the DB index on a different number of clusters, we can see that there is an increase in the DB index when the cluster number increases from 4 to 5, while the decrease in DB indexes is small when the number of clusters exceeds 5.
+This result is in line with our intuition, and the four clusters correspond to one workplace, one {third place} and two home locations, one for normal-schedule workers and one for non-workers or short-distance commuters.